 - Recognizing the importance of establishing and following a maturity model will drive success throughout your organization

 - Following a maturity model increases efficiency across teams resulting in an overall effectiveness in practice discipline

 - It increases productivity by establishing qualitative and quantitative milestones that will increase productivity

 - It generates transparency across teams and increases knowledge across practice disciplines

 - It’s a great communication tool for both internal teams and external customers

 Unfortunately for many businesses, accessibility is still an area that is relatively immature and often overlooked.
-For instance, on average there are almost sixty-one accessibility errors on any given home page.
-I have run quick assessments on many home pages of very well-known brands and every page has errors.
+According to research performed WebAIM.org, in a study across one mission home pages, on average there were almost 51 errors per page.
+I have personally run quick assessments on many home pages of very well-known brands and every page has errors.
 In one case there were 99 errors on a single page, and every one of the errors was classified as either critical or serious.

 Immaturity around accessibility is not limited to a single industry.
 Poor accessibility can be seen across digital content for Higher Education, Finance, Retail, and IT.
 So, what can you do to help increase the accessibility maturity level of your business?
 Here are a couple simple things you can do to help your company get started on the road to accessibility maturity.

 Does your company have a level of awareness around accessibility?
 Does it understand how accessibility impacts its customers and employees?
 How you answer these questions can give you an idea of how mature you are in accessibility:

 - Do you give any attention to accessibility?